Medieval English, Anglo-Irish, and Irish Literature, History of the Book, Codicology and Palaeography, Literature and Science, Literature and the Law

 manuscript, print, and digital cultures; the cultural production and circulation of knowledge; palaeography and diplomatics; manuscript studies; book history; history of science; medieval and early modern collecting; history of archives and libraries.

-I am currently working as a research assistant at the Cologne based project “Edition of the Frankish Capitularies”.
+I am currently working as a research associate at the Cologne based project “Edition of the Frankish Capitularies”.
 My main research interest is the manuscript culture of the Early Middle Ages and especially the manuscripts of Roman law.
 Futhermore I am very interested in palaeography, particularly in Tironian notes.

 Older Slavic languages, Old Russian, Old Church Slavonic, Older Germanic languages, Old Norse, Gothic, Old English, Tocharian, Classical Armenian, Historical linguistics, Sanskrit, Pali, Middle Indic languages, Palaeography, Romance Linguistics, Latin, Spanish, Classical Greek, Physics

 Nicola Calleri holds a master degree in Medieval History at University of Genova, as well as a state diploma in Archiving, Palaeography and Diplomatics at the State Archive of Genova (the main medieval notarial archive on earth).
 As a scholar of Giovanni Rebora, his research – based on unreleased documentary fonts – developed around sourcing, trading and consumption of food in the Mediterranean area in pre-industrial ages.
 In specialistic niches his papers raised genuine interest at various latitudes, gaining dissemination among the four winds.
 He standed in the committee of the prize dedicated to Giovanni Rebora.
 In adulthood he also attended 2 out of 3 years of Corporate Law bachelor degree at University of Genova.

 … Winter School in Latin Paleography and Codicology.
 Roma, Italia.